mkostrun/UBASIC-PLUS/README.md

 - *println*

   Same as *print* but adds an empty line at the end.
+Additional identifiers *hex* or *dec* can be used to print the number as (hex)adecimal if fixed point floats are not desired.

 - *sleep(f)*